Moorkhan (film)

-Moorkhan is a 1980 Indian Malayalam-language action drama film directed by Joshiy and produced by Hassan under the banner of Arifa Enterprises.
+Moorkhan is a 1980 Indian Malayalam-language action drama film directed by Joshiy and produced by Arifa Hassan under the banner of Arifa Enterprises.
 It stars Jayan and Seema in the lead roles along with Cochin Haneefa, Prathapachandran and Balan K. Nair in supporting roles.
 The film has musical score by A. T. Ummer with cinematography done by N. A. Thara.
 It revolves around Vinod and his revenge against his sister's murderers.
 It was a major commercial success.

 Plot

-An escaped convict Vinod (Jayan) narrates his story to his rescuers, the forest guard and his daughter Raji (Sumalatha).
+An escaped convict Vinod narrates his story to his rescuers, the forest guard and his daughter Raji.
 Vinod dotes on his little sister Rajani.
-He does not approve of Rajani's outspoken friend Vilasini (Seema).
+He does not approve of Rajani's outspoken friend Vilasini.
 When he learns that Rajani had been murdered by her boy friend who is also Vilasini's brother, he swears vengeance on the entire family.
 The boy friend is promptly murdered by Vinod.
 But his fake love for Vilasini soon after awakens the suspicions of the investigating police officer and he is foiled in his murder.
 He persuades Vilasini into eloping with him.
 It is then that they both learn that Vilasini's brother had been innocent.
 It was their father who had murdered Rajani.
 Vinod's attempts to murder him is foiled as he's arrested by the police.
 After he bids goodbye to the guard and his daughter, Vinod makes his final attempt to kill his sister's murderer.